-Grants in honor of Genesis Prize Laureate Itzhak Perlman announced in Israel; application period closed March 31 for grants in North America
+Grants in honor of Genesis Prize Laureate Itzhak Perlman announced in North America

 On June 23, 2016, Itzhak Perlman was awarded the Genesis Prize in Jerusalem.
 During his acceptance speech, he spoke of the importance of tzedakah (charitable giving).
 Even at times in his life when he received tzedakah, as a young child in Tel Aviv and as a student at Julliard, it was always important to reserve a portion of whatever he had to give to those less fortunate.
 He went on to speak of the opportunity the Genesis Prize provides its Laureates to give to causes which are personally meaningful.